dhcho0622/COVID-19-Traveling-Project/README.md

 ## Introduction:

-Used the dataset from worldometers.com ffor most up to data on COVID19 cases in the US. https://www.worldometers.info/coronavirus/country/us
+Used the dataset from worldometers.com ffor most up to data on COVID19 cases in the US https://www.worldometers.info/coronavirus/country/us

-Used Yelp Dataset (200,000 businesses, millions of reviews & users).
+Used Yelp Dataset (200,000 businesses, millions of reviews & users) https://www.yelp.com/dataset

-https://www.yelp.com/dataset

 ## Objective: